Latest News

 CRI estimates that the total waste in 2021 will be over 1 million tons of aluminum with a nominal value of $1.6 Billion.

 This is a significant amount of aluminum that's wasted every year, and it's more than the domestic production of primary metallic.
-Remelting an aluminum beverage can uses a fraction of the energy required to produce virgin metal.
+Remelting an aluminum beverage can uses 5% less energy than making virgin metal.

 All countries with high recycling rates have some sort of deposit return system.

-According to the CRI, states that have deposit schemes in place achieved a rate of recycling of 74% compared to 26% for states without deposit schemes.
+According to the CRI, states that have deposit schemes in place achieved a rate of recycling of 74% compared to 26% for states without such schemes.

 If you introduce more deposit return schemes, some of the one million tonnes landfill waste could be returned back to the supply chain.